-"Reading makes me happy," says 9-year-old Khamla, holding the second book she's ever owned.
-This one is Animals of Africa; the first was a Buddhist folktale.
+"Reading makes me happy," 9-year-old Khamla told us, holding the second book she's ever owned.
+That one was Animals of Africa; the first was a Buddhist folktale.
 She's quoted in a Thai newspaper, which contrasts the low reading levels in Thailand with the enthusiasm for books that Big Brother Mouse is creating in Laos.

 Khamla isn't the only one who likes the books.
 Her school's headmaster, Phoonsook, believes it's important for students to develop reading habits.
 "These children are from poor families, but now they have books to read and learn about the world.
 Their reading skills have already improved a lot," he says.